 Can I use the MyODFW app even if I don’t choose electronic licensing?

 Yes.
 ODFW recommends people who choose paper still download the MyODFW app and login so they can see what licenses/tags they have purchased and get other important reminders.
 However, customers who choose paper tagging will be expected to furnish a paper copy of their license (recreational portfolio) and tag upon contact by OSP.

 No, due to the long-standing regulation that requires each hunter/angler to carry their own license/tag.
 People without cell phones should choose paper tagging.

 My Android version 4.0 and earlier does not work with the MyODFW app?

 The MyODFW app works with Android version 5 and newer because earlier versions (for Android phones version 4.0 from 2013 and earlier) do not meet industry security standards.
 Android phones from 2013 and prior will not be able to use the app and people with these phones should choose paper tags.
 ODFW is unaware of similar compatibility issues with any version of iPhone.

-Can I give a 2019 license/tag to someone else?
+Can I buy a 2019 license/tag for someone else?